Tests offer little or no benefit to patients, but have several potential downsides.

 Kidney ultrasound.
 This is a painless imaging test.
 It uses sound waves and a computer to make images of blood vessels, tissues, and organs.
 It can show internal organs as they function and can assess blood flow through vessels.
 A boy with a UTI or a girl younger than age 5 or 6 may need this test.

 Nuclear medicine scan.
-A DMSA scan can help find out if there is scarring or a more severe infection.
+This scan can help find out if there is scarring or a more severe infection.
 A small amount of radioactive tracer is injected through an IV.
 Then pictures of the kidneys will be taken.
 This will show how well the kidneys are working.

 How is a UTI treated in a child?